GoogleFeud/ts-runtime-checks/README.md

 }
 ```

-For `ResolveType`, you can provide the following types:
+For `ReturnValue`, you can provide the following types:
 - Type literals (`123`, `"hello"`, `undefined`, `true`, `false`) - The literal will be returned.
 - `Expr<Type>` - The expression will be returned.
 - `ErrorMsg` - The error message will be returned.